[Updated: March 4, 2021]

-What's it going to cost and how long will it take?
+How much does it cost to register a trademark and how long will it take?

-Those are usually first the two questions asked by business owners who are interested in obtaining a federal registration on their trademark.
+Those are usually first the two questions asked by business owners and individuals who are interested in obtaining a federal registration on their trademark.

 Here's a snapshot of the cost and a timeline for an application for registration of a trademark that is already being used.
 The timeline is slightly different if you are filing an intent to use application.

 The filing fee paid to the U.S. Patent and Trademark Office ("USPTO") can range from $250 to $750 for each international class in which registration is sought.
 You can benefit from the lowest filing fee if you use the USPTO Trademark ID Manual to identify your goods and services.
 If you would like to describe your goods and services in your own words, you must pay $350 per class.

 Electronic filing of trademark applications is now mandatory.
 There are a few exceptions available for filing a paper application.
 If you want to use regular mail and a paper application, you'll pay $750 per class.

 Note: Filing fees are prone to change periodically, so double check these numbers with the Trademark Office.